DragoonX6/20MinutesTillDawn.PowerScaling/ReadMe.md

 * Holy Arts range has been doubled.
 * Holy Might increases Smite damage by 2.5% for each current HP you have.
   Note "current HP", getting hit will lower your Smite damage.
+* [NEW] Holy Arts stacks now do 2% max health damage.
+  If you managed to get stacks with Shana, then the subsequent stacks would be useless.